luckshihaa-krishnan/GameEngineFoundation-Assignments/SpriteGameOpenTk-main/README.md

 ### What new movements you implemented

 The character being used in this game is a soldier, which contains movements such as walking, running, shooting and attacking.
-I first got the sprite game character in this website (https://craftpix.net/categorys/sprites/) which contains many sprite characters.
+I first got the sprite game character from this website (https://craftpix.net/categorys/sprites/) which contains many sprite characters.
 There are four .png images that represent each movement of the character.